kitnato/neverquest/source/data/manual.md

 #### Stalwart

-There are no stamina penalties when wearing armor.
+There are no stamina costs associated with wearing armor.

 #### Tank